Jammy2211/PyAutoGalaxy/docs/installation/troubleshooting.rst

 -------

-If you are still having issues with installation, please raise an issue on the `autogalaxy_workspace issues page <https://github.com/Jammy2211/autogalaxy_workspace/issues>`_ with a description of the problem and your system setup (operating system, Python version, etc.).
+If you are still having issues with installation, please raise an issue on the `PyAutoGalaxy issues page <https://github.com/Jammy2211/PyAutoGalaxy/issues>`_ with a description of the problem and your system setup (operating system, Python version, etc.).

 Current Working Directory